Crusty Whole-Grain Cornbread — Gluten-Free

 Gluten-free living can be a little more challenging when I don’t feel like fussing around in the kitchen, but this recipe is quick and easy to make…and so versatile.

 The most important part of the directions to make it has to do with the pan and how it’s preheated.
 A cast iron skillet is best, or a large ceramic quiche pan or pie plate will also work.
 The idea is to preheat the skillet or pan with a little of the bacon drippings or oil until it’s almost smoking.
-That helps bake cornbread with a crisp, tasty crust!
+My grandmother’s generation thought that is what helps bake cornbread with a crisp, tasty crust!

 This gluten-free corn bread also works well to make dressing for holiday turkeys or stuffing for a winter squash.